DomeDAO/dome-contracts/README.md

 - **Yield Generation:** Domes generate yield from deposited assets, and users can specify the percentage of generated yield allocated to depositors as rewards.

-- **Reward Token Minting:** The protocol supports the minting of reward tokens, which represent users' share of generated yield.
-Reward tokens can be minted for users based on their contributions to dome structures.

 - **Fee Management:** The protocol includes mechanisms for managing system owner percentages and dome creation fees, providing flexibility for protocol governance and sustainability.

 **Interfaces:**